Quick Commerce: What is Quick Commerce and What does it mean?

 2. Carefully choose your q-commerce stock

-Right now, quick commerce works best for some specific product niches.
-Immediate delivery makes sense for food, drinks, cosmetics and other CPG products that consumers use every day.
+Right now quick commerce works best for some specific product niches.
+On-Demand delivery makes sense for food drinks cosmetics and other CPG products that consumers use every day.

 Businesses specialising in q-commerce tend to fill their local warehouses with their most commonly purchased products - particularly those popular among Gen Z and millennial customers as they're most likely to seek out quick commerce delivery.